layer5io/layer5/_posts/2018-06-12-using-istio-workshop.md

 ---
 <h4> Book: <i>Istio: Up and Running</i><br />&nbsp;</h4>
-By Lee Calcote, Matt Baldwin, Zack Butcher
+By Matt Baldwin, Zack Butcher, Lee Calcote

 Istio is a service mesh announced in 2017 and supported by Google, IBM, and Lyft.
 It is open-source, incorporates Envoy Proxy, a component developed and battle hardened at Lyft, and is one of the fastest growing solutions for connecting, managing, and securing microservices.